liquidmonks/CelloFingers/README.md

 Automatically add the recommended fingering positions to your sheet music, or Provide a set of recommended fingering positions to manually add if the automatic modification is not possible.
 Download or review the modified sheet music.

+## Folder Structure

+CelloFingers/
+│
+├── app/
+│   ├── static/
+│   │   ├── css/           # CSS files for the web interface
+│   │   ├── js/            # JavaScript files for client-side interactivity
+│   └── templates/         # HTML files for the web interface │
+├── core/
+│   ├── music_analysis.py   # Logic for analyzing music and generating fingerings
+│   ├── sheet_modifier.py   # Logic for modifying the sheet music
+│   └── ocr_processing.py   # Logic for handling JPG/PDF OCR using Tesseract
+│
+├── uploads/                # Temporary storage for uploaded sheet music │
+├── tests/                  # Unit tests for various components │
+├── requirements.txt        # Python dependencies
+├── app.py                  # Entry point of the Flask application
+└── README.md               # Project documentation

+## Author

+Created by Liquid Monks
+GitHub Profile: Liquid Monks

+## Contributing

+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for any suggestions, bug fixes, or new features.

+5. Workflow and Setup Tips

+###

+* **Git Commits:** To keep track of changes, I recommend committing small changes as follows:
+  * `git add <file>`: Add files to the staging area.
+  * `git commit -m "Short description of what you changed"`: Commit the change.
+  * `git push`: Push the changes to your GitHub repository.